-Restrict students from viewing course after end date:
+Restricting students from viewing course after end date:

-Restrict students from viewing before start date:
+Restricting students from viewing before start date:

 When a student enrolls in a future course, the course displays in the Future Enrollments section in the student Courses list.
 Once a course is published, the students can view course content at any time before the course begins.
 However, when the student restriction for the course start date is enabled, students cannot view a link to the course until the start date, even if the course is published.